 - Communicate with supporters/donors through a range of mediums.

-- Transfer funds to Ghana in support of 1-3 above.
+- Transfer funds to Ghana in support points 1-3 or our core strategy above.

 - Ensure accountability to all stakeholders (particularly supporters/donors) both in the UK and Ghana.

-- Shape the overall direction of the charity in partnership with staff in Ghana.
+- Shape the overall direction of the charity in partnership with our team in Ghana.